briansimiyuj/doctor-appointment-app/README.md

           i.
 Atach the `removeField` function to the button's onClick event

       6. Create a ModalFooter component and mount it on the Add Prescription Modal component.
 Wrap it with `Prescription Provider`.
 It will have a submit button and a cancel button
+        a.
+Retrieve `canSave` and `handleAddPrescription` from the `Add Prescription Hook`
+        b.
+Style the submit button to be disabled if `canSave` is false
+        c.
+Attach the `handleAddPrescription` function to the submit button's onClick event
+        d.
+Attach `onClose` prop to the cancel button's onClick event

       ##### Add Prescription Hook